History of Wisconsin: Brewing

 The first brewery in Wisconsin was opened in 1835 in Mineral Point by brewer John Phillips.
 A year later, he opened a second brewery in Elk Grove.
 In 1840, the first brewery in Milwaukee was opened by Richard G. Owens, William Pawlett, and John Davis, all Welsh immigrants.
 By 1860, nearly 200 breweries operated in Wisconsin, more than 40 of them in Milwaukee.
 The huge growth in the brewing industry can be accredited, in part, to the influx of German immigrants to Wisconsin in the 1840s and 1850s.
 Milwaukee breweries also grew in volume due to the destruction of Chicago's breweries during the great Chicago fire.
 In the second half of the 19th century, four of the largest breweries in the United States opened in Milwaukee: Miller Brewing Company, Pabst Brewing Company, Valentin Blatz Brewing Company, and Joseph Schlitz Brewing Company.
 In the 20th century Pabst absorbed Blatz and Schlitz, and moved its brewery and corporate headquarters to California.
 Miller continues to operate in Milwaukee.
-The Jacob Leinenkugel Brewing Company opened in Chippewa Falls, Wisconsin in 1867 and continues to operate there to this day.
+The Jacob Leinenkugel Brewing Company opened in Chippewa Falls, Wisconsin in 1867.